 - individual support through the UCAS application process;

-- 40 UCAS points towards their University of Manchester offer;
+- up to two A-level or equivalent grade reduction towards their University of Manchester offer;

-We target students using criteria related to academic potential and measures of under-representation in HE.
+We target students using criteria related to academic potential and measures of under-representation in higher education.

 Find out more